cloudmesh/cloudmesh-cc/MANUAL.md

 200 indicates success).
 Printing `r.text` returns the message from the API, such as a success or error message.

-### Option 4: Upload with a thrid party REST framework
+### Option 4: Upload with a third party REST framework

 Naturally if you like to use a different REST API you can do so.
 You can also use different programming languages and we leave it up to you to choose the